Abhi0485/employee-salary-prediction/README.md

 # employee-salary-prediction
-A capstone project using ML & DL to predict employee salary.
+A capstone project using ML to predict employee salary.

 This project predicts employee salaries based on inputs like job role, education level, experience, and more using ML and DL techniques.